Spatio-Temporal EEG Representation Learning on Riemannian Manifold and Euclidean Space: Experiments

 \subsubsection{BCI-IV 2a}

 We compare the performance of our architecture on this dataset to other methods as presented in Table \ref{table:BCI-IV 2a}.
 In \cite{tangermann2012review,ang2012filter,ghaheri2013extracting}, pipelines consisting of CSP or FBCSP as feature extractors, followed by machine learning technique (e.g., NB, LDA) have been implemented.
-In \cite{gaur2018multi}, a filter method based on Multivariate Empirical Mode Decomposition (MEMD) was employed.
-In \cite{ghaheri2013extracting}, CSP followed by LDA achieves a best kappa value of $0.6156$.
+In \cite{gaur2018multi}, a filter method based on multivariate empirical mode decomposition (MEMD) was employed.
+In \cite{ghaheri2013extracting}, CSP followed by LDA achieves a kappa value of $0.6156$.
 In \cite{sakhavi2018learning}, the use of a CNN applied to SCMs outperformed the aforementioned pipelines with a kappa of $0.6594$ and accuracy of $0.7446$.
 In \cite{li2019motor}, pipelines used the LIE approach to extract spatial features, followed by an SVM classifier.
 Pipelines using CSP as feature extractor and CNN and MLP as classifier achieved an accuracy of $70.60\%$.
-Our model \textit{achieves state-of-the-art} results with a kappa of $0.6734$ and an accuracy of $75.51\%$, among the related works.
+In \cite{fumanal2021motor}, a method using CSP for feature extraction followed by an ensemble of classifiers achieved an accuracy of $85.40\%$.
+In \cite{altaheri2022physics}, an attention-based CNN framework has been applied on raw EEG signals, obtaining a kappa of $0.8100$ and accuracy of $85.40\%$, achieving state-of-the-art results.
+Our model achieves a kappa of $0.6734$ and an accuracy of $75.51\%$.
 For fair comparison, we do not consider the references that have employed different evaluation protocols on this dataset (e.g., \cite{xie2016motor, hersche2020compressing}).
 Moreover, we do not compare our results to references that have performed binary classification (e.g. \cite{barachant2013classification}).